 In the summer of 1907, the family apparently reunited for a large family meal in Omaha, where Caroline was living.
 Reported the Columbus Journal:

-Nesbit's demise occurred on May 30, 1909 and was buried at Elmwood Cemetery in Kansas City.
+Nesbit's demise occurred on May 30, 1909 -- "Decoration Day" -- and he was buried at Elmwood Cemetery in Kansas City.
 Said the Journal, "Mr. Miner had been in poor health all winter, due to old age, and while he seemed to get better with the approaching warm weather, he did not regain strength.
 Old soldiers acted as pall bearers at his funeral, and members of the army of the Philippines."
 Nesbit's remains were laid to rest in Elmwood Cemetery in Kansas City.

 News of his death also was printed in his old Ohio hometown newspaper, the Van Wert Twice-A-Week Bulletin: